amirweiss15/academic-kickstart/content/home/publications.md

 •	**Weiss, A.** and Yeredor, A., “Asymptotically Optimal Recovery of Gaussian Sources from Noisy Stationary Mixtures: The Least-Noisy Maximally-Separating Solution”, to appear in _Proc.
 IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, Accepted Feb.
 2019.

-•	**Weiss, A.** and Yeredor, A., “{{% staticref "files/OnlineQML_ICSEE2018.pdf" "newtab" %}}Online Adaptive Quasi-Maximum Likelihood Blind Source Separation of Stationary Sources{{% /staticref %}}”, to appear in _Proc. of 2018 IEEE International Conference on the Science of Electrical Engineering in Israel (ICSEE)_, pp. 1 - 5, Dec.
+•	**Weiss, A.** and Yeredor, A., “{{% staticref "files/OnlineQML_ICSEE2018.pdf" "newtab" %}}Online Adaptive Quasi-Maximum Likelihood Blind Source Separation of Stationary Sources{{% /staticref %}}”, in _Proc. of 2018 IEEE International Conference on the Science of Electrical Engineering in Israel (ICSEE)_, pp. 1 - 5, Dec.
 2018.

 •	**Weiss, A.** and Yeredor, A., “{{% staticref "files/BoundsOnPassiveTDOAInMixtures_SSP2018.pdf" "newtab" %}}Bounds on Passive TDOA Estimation in Mixtures{{% /staticref %}}”, in _Proc.
 IEEE Workshop on Statistical Signal Processing (SSP)_, pp. 447 - 451, June 2018.